 - Click Export selected.

-To hide/show slices on the canvas, use the Show slices button on the top bar.
+To hide/show slices on the canvas, enable/disable the Slices option in the Additional options menu on the top bar:

 To remove a slice from the canvas, select it and press

 Use the Hotspot tool to create hotspot zones when designing prototypes.
 With hotspots, you can make any part of your design interactive, as well as expand the interactive area for small elements, making them easier to press.

 To add a hotspot:

 Hor select the Hotspot tool on the toolbar.